-Pinally, "Nothing is more confusing to me than choosing among televisions.
+Finally, "Nothing is more confusing to me than choosing among televisions.
 It confuses lots of people who want a new high-definition digital television (HDtelevision) with a large There's good reason for this confusion: screen to watch sports and DVDs on.
-"You face decisions you never had to make with the Old, bulky picture-tube televisions.
-"Screen resolution you want. old, bulky picture-tube televisions.
+"You face decisions you never had to make with the The first big decision is the screen resolution you want. old, bulky picture-tube televisions.
 "Screen resolution means the number of horizontal scan lines the screen can show.
 This resolution is often 1080p, or full HD, or 768p.
 The trouble is that if you have a smaller screen, 32 inches or 37 inches diagonal, you won't be able to tell the difference with the naked eye.
-The "other important decision you face as you walk around the sales floor is whether to get a plasma screen or an LCD Along with the choice of display type, a further decision buyers face is screen size and features are floor."
-Plasma flat-panel television screens can be much larger in diameter than their LCD rivals.
-Plasma screens show truer blacks and can be viewed at a wider angle than However.

-LCD rivals.
-Plasma screens show truer blacks and can be viewed at a wider angle than flat-screen LCD models.
+The "other important decision you face as you walk around the sales floor is whether to get a plasma screen or an LCD and features."
+First share flat-panel television screens can be much larger in diameter than their LCD rivals.
+Plasma screens show truer blacks and can be viewed at a wider angle than their LCD screens."
+Large flat-panel plasma screens are much more expensive than flat-screen LCD models.
 Don't buy more television than you need!